Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-# Configure monitoring if enabled
+# Configure monitoring if enabled for data processing

 if specification.monitoring_enabled:

-agent_instance = self._wrap_with_monitoring(
+agent_instance = self._wrap_with_data_processing_monitoring(

 agent_instance,